MedCath Corp.

 On January 3, 2011, MedCath announced it completed the sale of TexSan Heart Hospital, San Antonio, Texas, to Methodist Healthcare System of San Antonio for approximately $78.5 million.

 On May 5, 2011, in a deal worth $25 million, MedCath announced that its sold most of its assets of its MedCath Partners division to a joint venture of LifePoint Hospitals and Duke University Health System.

 On August 1, 2011, MedCath announced the sale of Heart Hospital of New Mexico to Lovelace Health Systems for approximately $119.0 million.
 MedCath's Board of Directors approved a liquidating distribution of $6.85 per share, to be paid October 13, 2011 to stockholders of record on October 6, 2011.

 On August 1, 2011, MedCath announced the completion of the sale of its ownership interest in Arkansas Heart Hospital to AR-MED LLC based on a hospital valuation of $73.0 million.

 On October 3, 2011, MedCath announced that it sold its interest in Louisiana Medical Center & Heart Hospital to Cardiovascular Care Group for approximately $23.0 million.
 MedCath also announced the sale of Hualapia Mountain Medical Center in Kingman, Arizona, to Kingman Regional Medical Center.

 On December 1, 2011, MedCath announced it sold its ownership interest in Harlingen Medical Center and HMC Realty, LLC to Prime Healthcare Services for $9.0 million.

-On September 22, 2011, MedCath announced its Board of Directors approved its first liquidating distribution of $6.85 per common share, paid on October 13, 2011.
-On August 28, 2012, MedCath announced its Board of Directors approved its second liquidating distribution of $6.33 per common share, paid on September 12, 2012.
+On September 22, 2011, MedCath announced its board of directors approved its first liquidating distribution of $6.85 per common share, paid on October 13, 2011.
+On August 28, 2012, MedCath announced its board of directors approved its second liquidating distribution of $6.33 per common share, paid on September 12, 2012.
 In total, MedCath made liquidating distributions of over $17.00 per common share to its shareholders.

-On July 2, 2012, MedCath announced it sold its ownership interest in its remaining hospital, Bakersfield Heart Hospital, Bakersfiled, CA, to Cardiovascular Care Group for approximately $34.0 million.
+On July 2, 2012, MedCath announced it sold its ownership interest in its remaining hospital, Bakersfield Heart Hospital, Bakersfiled, California, to Cardiovascular Care Group for approximately $34.0 million.
 MedCath also announced that its shareholders had approved its plan of complete liquidation and dissolution, and announced a liquidating distribution of between $5.75 and $6.25.

-Effective September 21, 2012, as authorized by the Board of Directors and its stockholders, MedCath filed its Certificate of Dissolution with the State of Delaware.
+Effective September 21, 2012, as authorized by the board of directors and its stockholders, MedCath filed its Certificate of Dissolution with the State of Delaware.